snehilvj/dmc-docs/docs/linechart/line.md

 ### clickData
-You can use the  `clickData` property in a callback to get data from latest click event.
+Use the `clickData` property in a callback to retrieve data from the most recent click event.
+To get the name of the clicked series, use the `clickSeriesName` property.

 .. exec::docs.linechart.clickdata

+### hoverData
+Use the `hoverData` property in a callback to retrieve data from the most recent hover event.
+To get the name of the hovered series, use the `hoverSeriesName` property.

+.. exec::docs.linechart.hoverdata

+### highlightHover

+Set `highlightHover=True` to highlight the series when hovered, mirroring the behavior of hovering over chart legend items.

+.. exec::docs.linechart.highlighthover

 ### Styles API